 All-purpose or Standard flour should be a staple in your kitchen.
 Milled from a mixture of soft and hard wheat varieties, it has a moderate protein content.
 As the most versatile flour, it’s capable of creating flaky pie crusts, chewy cookies, and fluffy pancakes.
 If a recipe calls for “flour,” it most likely means all-purpose flour.
-This is our absolute go to flour.
+This is our absolute go to flour at Sprout The Grocer.

 Milled entirely from hard wheat, high grade flour is the strongest of all flours with a high protein content.
 This comes in handy when baking yeasted breads because of the strong gluten content required to make the bread rise properly.
 Bread flour makes for a better volume and a chewier crumb with your bakes.